virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/customer-segmentation-r/README.md

 <br>

-The data obtained from the K-means process leads to the following conclusions regarding customer segmentation:
+The data obtained from the K-means process led to conclusions regarding customer segmentation to the following :

 | Cluster | Customer Level | Avg Recency (Days) | Avg Frequency (Orders) | Customer Count |
 | :---: | :--- | ---: | ---: | ---: |